FEARFUL AVOIDANT

 I discovered Attachment styles on a long winter night during the New Year holidays of 2022.
 Extended holidays are well-known catalysts for major change: the abrupt shift from busy days can trigger deep introspection.
 When you are alone with yourself, you might not like what you see.
 For me, it meant the sudden return of dread, anxiety and old fears about being in the wrong relationship – thoughts I was sure I had conquered years ago.
 This threw me into debilitating anxiety, which I somehow managed to hide from my wife.
 So, my search for answers began.
 Attachment theory provided the first key.
 After taking an attachment quiz, I was dumbfounded: Disorganized (Fearful-Avoidant) – the most insecure style.
 Perplexed (and somewhat relieved), I began digging deeper.

 First identified through experiments with toddlers by the now-legendary psychologists John Bowlby and Mary Ainsworth in the 1960-70s (most notably Ainsworth's "Strange Situation" experiment), our attachment style fundamentally shapes how we connect with intimate partners throughout life, rooted in early experiences with our caregivers.
 Originally met with skepticism, Attachment Theory (AT) has been extensively validated by decades of research, including long-term studies, neurobiological investigations and clinical applications across diverse populations, cultures and age groups.
 It is now one of the most empirically supported and universally accepted models in developmental and relationship psychology.
-Understanding your attachment style isn't pop psychology; it's engaging with a deeply researched model of human connection with extensive implications for relational health.
-Many books have been written about it by respected authors, such as the famous Attached by Amir Levine and The Attachment Effect by Peter Lovenheim, Love Sense by Dr. Sue Johnson, Wired for Love by Stan Tatkin, and many others.
+Understanding your attachment style isn't pop psychology; it's engaging with a deeply researched model of human connection that has extensive implications for relational health.
+Many books have been written about it by respected authors, such as the famous Attached by Amir Levine, The Attachment Effect by Peter Lovenheim, Love Sense by Dr. Sue Johnson, Wired for Love by Stan Tatkin, and many others.
 This is not merely a theory anymore.
 Though it is still called Attachment Theory (AT), it deserves the title of Attachment Science.

 Heidi Priebe, a prominent relationship coach, offers a great summary of the four attachment styles, one secure and three insecure, ranked by severity of attachment disruption and average prevalence in the population: